justtheimpaler/canary/README.md

 Create an empty working folder.
 You'll copy the JAR file for this tool in it and then you'll create a configuration file.

-### Step 2 - Download This Tool
+### Step 2 - Download Canary

-Get the tool from Maven Central at [search results](https://central.sonatype.com/search?q=canary) and place it in the work folder.
+You can download Canary from [Maven Central](https://central.sonatype.com/artifact/org.nocrala/canary) or any of the mirrors and place it in the work folder.

 Copy the JAR file into the working folder.